Technical Inquiry Service

 I have a question about SEC rules and regulations.

-The FASB does not have the authority to establish or interpret SEC Rules and Regulations or SEC filing requirements.
+The FASB does not establish or interpret SEC Rules and Regulations or SEC filing requirements.
 For assistance with your question, please contact the Securities and Exchange Commission at (202) 942-4400 (Office of the Chief Accountant).

 I have a question about federal, state, or local tax compliance.

-The FASB does not have the authority to promulgate or interpret federal, state, or local tax rules and regulations.
+The FASB does not promulgate or interpret federal, state, or local tax rules and regulations.
 For assistance with your question, please contact the Internal Revenue Service or your state or local taxing authority.